-Recognizing that the natural balancing effects of daily CBD can vary from person-to-person, athletes often tailor how they use the supplement in their training to what works best for them.
+Recognizing that the natural balancing effects of daily CBD can vary from person-to-person, athletes often tailor how they use the compound in their training to what works best for them.

-If you have already made CBD supplements a part of your training routine, then you are already familiar with how the supplement influences your physical performance and makes you feel.
-If you are new to CBD, perhaps you are curious as to what to expect when taking the supplement.
+If you have already made CBD a part of your training routine, then you are already familiar with how the natural compound influences your physical performance and makes you feel.
+If you are new to CBD, perhaps you are curious as to what to expect when taking the product.

 In short, it depends.
-While CBD has revealed itself in studies as being safe for everyone, how you and your body respond to taking a CBD supplement can be different from someone else.
+While CBD has revealed itself in studies as being safe for everyone, how you and your body respond to taking a CBD product can be different from someone else.

 CBD and Its Effects on the Body